I am critical to how many christians view the nation of

 The Book of Romans (by Paul), and remain with such a

 replacement doctrine.
-Paul himself says he wish he was
+Paul himself says he wished he was

 condemned if that could help his brethren the Jews.

 He had such a compassion for his people.
-He also says that
+He also said that

-those that are christians must "wake up a jealousness "in the
+we must "wake up a jealousness " in the Jewish soul.
+That

-jewish soul.
-That they would start to sense we have found
+they would start to sense we have found their Messiah.

 The Old Testament (Thanakh) is full of Gods love for Israel

 and Jerusalem, and his promises are described as being

 eternal.
 Jesus is still a Jew.
 The NT tells that he is coming